verrazzano/verrazzano/application-operator/internal/app/README.md

 - Create a LoadBalancer service for the application with port `8080` to allow access to the pod from Prometheus

 - For a sample application, you can use the Deployment and Service located in `resources/hello-helidon-test-deployment.yaml`.
-  - This example will require the namespace `hallo-helidon-namespace` to be created.
+  - This example will require the namespace `hello-helidon-namespace` to be created.

 - Once the Deployment and Service are running, check the Prometheus targets for a target titled `<namespace>_<deployment-name>-<deploument-UID>`
   - For now, the container ports will show up in the target as unavailable.